FernandoFrali/my-nvim-config/README.md

 nvim .

-// Now you need to sync all plugins:
+// Now you need to sync all plugins (change "fernandofrali" with your user name):

 :lua require('fernandofrali.packer')
 :so
 :PackerSync